gabonator/Education/2021/CicoParser/readme.md

 Second conversion stage is exporting into C language (or Javascript).
 All pseudo instructions from intermediate file are turned into C statements.
 Some of the instruction just call their C counterparts (instruction rol calls _rol(…) function, int calls _int(…)) which need to be implemented in the host application.
 There are two types of memory access in those applications – byte access and word access.
 The memory(segment, offset) function takes the linear byte buffer for specific segment and returns reference to the specific byte.
 Whereas memory16(segment, offset) takes specific byte in the segment, casts it to word and then return reference to it.
 This makes the code perfectly readable.
 Contrary to this approach, javascript or big-endian platforms, or platform where it is not possible to dereference unaligned need separate functions for working with words – memory16get and memory16set.
 Another complication is lack of goto command in javascript.
 Jumping around the code inside a function can be replaced with switch statement as can be seen in image above.
 All labels generated by IDA disassembler contain the memory address in the name, so we just take this numeric value and use it as case value.
 Javascript does not support conversion into signed/unsigned.
 Registers and their 16 bit forms are implemented in Javascript as typed arrays (UInt8Array, UInt16Array) which refer to the same ArrayBuffer, using signed type arrays (Int8Array, Int16Array) also allows to create signed comparisons very easily.
 In situations where the parser is not able to determine how to turn the assembly into C/Javascript, it leaves marks which stop evaluation of the code and requires the programmer to manually fix this code.
-This happens for example for indirect calls/branches or for conditional branches which condition is based on flag values which are modified in other function than the one that is being transformed.
+This happens for example for indirect calls/branches or for conditional branches which condition is based on flag values which are modified outside the analysed function.

 ## Code optimizations